B i o g r a p h y

 Ms. Emenheiser has performed in recital at Alice Tully Hall, Avery Fischer Hall, Carnegie Recital Hall and has appeared in concerts at the National Gallery, Phillips Collection, Smithsonian Institute, Kennedy Center and at the embassies of France, Austria, Germany, Britain, Slovenia, and Spain.
 As described by the New York Times, Lisa "played the piano dazzlingly", and by the Washington Post, she "shimmered and beguiled, shifting easily between virtuosity and transparency."
 Ms. Emenheiser has appeared as soloist with the National Symphony Orchestra, the Baltimore Symphony Orchestra, The Richmond Symphony, the Kennedy Center Opera House Orchestra, the Virginia Chamber Orchestra, the Fairfax Symphony, the McLean Orchestra and was one of the featured soloists for the Kennedy Center's Piano 2000 Festival.
 Ms. Emenheiser was also a soloist for the Kennedy Center's "Journey to America" Festival, and the NSO's Composer Portrait: Mozart.
 She has performed under the batons of some of the world's most distinguished conductors, including Maestros Eschenbach, Rostropovich, Solti, Slatkin, Fruhbeck de Burgos, Jarvi, Kuenzel, and Maazel, and has been rehearsal pianist for many of the soloists who performed with the National Symphony.

 Lisa is an avid performer of contemporary music.
 She is pianist for the 21st Century Consort in Washington, D.C., where she has premiered works by Stephen Albert, Nicholas Maw, Eugene O'Brien, David Froom, Donald Crockett, and many others.
-She is a founding member of Opus 3 Trio with violinst Charles Wetherbee and cellist David Hardy.
-The Opus 3 Trio has commissioned, premiered and recorded many new works and has performed across the country.
+Recently Lisa premiered Stephen Jaffe's "Tableaux", a major piano work commissioned by the 21st Century Consort for Lisa.
 Additionally, Lisa was featured on national television as an expert artist commentator and performer in the PBS documentary entitled “Exploring Your Brain”, in which she performed Ginastera’s Piano Sonata No. 1 and discussed the topic of memory with Garrick Utley.

-A committed teacher, Lisa was awarded the "Steinway & Sons Top Teacher Award" for years 2016-2019.
+A committed teacher, Lisa was awarded the "Steinway & Sons Top Teacher Award" for years 2016-2022.
 She is excited to have most recently been inducted into Steinway's first "Teacher Hall of Fame".
 Many of Lisa's students achieve top recognition in both local and international competitions.
-Last year two of Lisa's students won first place in the National MTNA Senior Duet Performance Competition.
 She holds a private studio in her home, and has represented the NSO on various occasions by teaching masterclasses and serving as piano instructor for cultural exchange liaisons.
-She is also a teacher/coach for the NSO Summer Music Institute and is excited to serve as a piano mentor for the 2019-2020 NSO Youth Fellows program.
+She is also a teacher/coach for the NSO Summer Music Institute and is excited to serve as a piano mentor for the 2023-2024 NSO Youth Fellows program.

-Ms. Emenheiser has recently recorded for Steinway Spirio and is excited to be part of their collection performing works by Respighi.
-She will soon be presented on the Spirio video screen performing works by Frederic Rzewski.
+Ms. Emenheiser has recorded for Steinway Spirio and is excited to be part of their collection performing "Three Preludes on Gregorian Melodies" by Respighi and "Down by the Riverside" and "Winnsboro Cotton Mill Blues" by Frederic Rzewski.
 She has also recorded for the Bridge, Albany, Decca, Pro Arte, Naxos, VAI Audio, Centaur, Arabesque, Delos, AUR, Jubal House,and Cascades labels.

 "Lisa Emenheiser played the piano dazzlingly"